-Background for the exhibition: The exhibition is based on readings of Michael Foucault, The Unities of Discourse where he speaks about tradition as a tool allowing us to pursue the endless search for origin.
-Foucault insists on leaving this tool behind and urges us to open our mind for a new fresh experience, being free of the old tradition.
-Keeping in mind Foucault ́s reading and staying true to my original idea of expanding the database of artists, so I have 3 artists Linda Havenstein, Eugenia So and Pavla Scerankova even so Pavla Scerankova was not part of the database.
+Background for the exhibition: The exhibition is based on readings of Michael Foucault, The Unities of Discourse where he speaks about tradition as a tool allowing us to pursue the endless search for an origin.
+Foucault insists on leaving this tool behind and urges us to open our minds for a new fresh experience, being free of the old tradition.
+Keeping in mind Foucault ́s reading and staying true to my original idea of expanding the database of artists, so I have 3 artists Linda Havenstein, Eugenia So, and Pavla Scerankova even though Pavla Scerankova was not part of the database.

 The selection of artists:

-Linda Havenstein, Mercury Walk, 2016, is a result of collaboration between Linda and University of the Rykyus, Okinawa in Japan, where she took residency in 2013.
-The Mercury Walk is a series of projections consisting of various blends of authentic photographs and footages of objects and entities in the Universe eg. stars, surfaces of planets, moon etc. The artwork questions what else is in the Universe?
+Linda Havenstein, Mercury Walk, 2016, is a result of collaboration between Linda and the University of the Rykyus, Okinawa in Japan, where she took residency in 2013.
+The Mercury Walk is a series of projections consisting of various blends of authentic photographs and footages of objects and entities in the Universe eg. stars, surfaces of planets, moon, etc. The artwork questions what else is in the Universe?
 Are we alone?
-How does the living environment of extraterrestrians looks like?
+How does the living environment of extraterrestrials look like?

 Pavla Sceranková, Collision of Galaxy, 2014, is an installation reflecting upon how the Universe started to exist.
-In Scerankova ́s installation the fragile objects cut in halves rotate in a way making you think of unavoidable crash but contrary is the truth.
-The whole installation is assembled to just create such tension of massive collision but in fact that is only illusion and objects never touch.
+In Scerankova ́s installation the fragile objects cut in halves rotate in a way making you think of an unavoidable crash but the contrary is the truth.
+The whole installation is assembled to just create such tension of massive collision but in fact, that is only an illusion and objects never touch.

-The third artwork, Womb, 2019, by Eugenia So is a series of manipulated macro photographs of fertile components that create a bridge between creation of the Universe, humans and all other life forms.
+The third artwork, Womb, 2019, by Eugenia So is a series of manipulated macro photographs of fertile components that create a bridge between the creation of the Universe, humans, and all other life forms.
 Yet another true beginning of life.